fininhop/free-code-camp/algorithms/title-case-a-sentence.md

   //Divide the word, character by character.
 Then create an array (arrChars) with the result. arrChars = val.split('');

-  //Get the first character, and transform it into capital. arrChars[0] = arrChars[0].toUpperCase();
+  //Get the first character of the courrent word, and transform it into capital. arrChars[0] = arrChars[0].toUpperCase();

+  //By bringing together, all the items of the array called (arrayChars).
+  //Is achieved as a result:
-  //Set the first letter capitalized, to the word with the corresponding index. arrWords[i] = arrChars.join('');
+  // * A text string (arrChars.join('')) with the first letter capitalized.
+(Which corresponds to the current word)
+  //Finally, the array named (arrWords) is updated. arrWords[i] = arrChars.join('');

   i++;